json-api/json-api/format/index.md

 The `author` relationship includes a URL for the relationship itself (which allows the client to change the related author directly), a related resource URL to fetch the resource objects, and linkage information.

-The `comments` relationship is simpler: it just provides a related resource URL to fetch the comments.
-The URL can therefore be specified directly as the attribute value.

 ### Compound Documents <a href="#document-structure-compound-documents" id="document-structure-compound-documents" class="headerlink"></a>